laustindasauce/laustindasauce.github.io/README.md

 ## To-Do
 * Consolidate the CSS files into one
 * Add social media page // exclude Git & Linkedin
+* Add README to individual folders that we link to

 ## Sources
 ### Animated Background